sara-nl/griddocs/source/Pages/FAQ.rst

      # This command tells you what the supported MTU value is.
      tracepath gridftp.grid.sara.nl

-  Another good tool for testing the network is iperf.
-We'll start an iperf server at your request so that you can test against it.
+  Another good tool for testing the network is ``iperf``.
+We'll start an ``iperf`` server at your request so that you can test against it.

   .. code-block:: console